h2oai/h2o-3/h2o-docs/src/product/data-munging.rst

 Feature Engineering
 -------------------

-This section links to feature engineering processes.
-Target Encoding allows the user to replace a categorical value with the mean of the target variable, while Word2vec allows the user to convert an inputted body of text into an output of word vectors.
+H2O also has methods for feature engineering.
+Target Encoding is a categorical encoding technique which replaces a categorical value with the mean of the target variable (especially useful for high-cardinality features).
+Word2vec is a text processing method which converts a corpus of text into an output of word vectors.

 - `Target Encoding <data-science/target-encoding.html>`__
 - `Word2vec <data-science/word2vec.html>`__